 Our Early Years curriculum is creative, active, exploratory and playful.
 It engages and encourages critical thinking through ICT scenarios, based on experience in the real world, such as in role-play.

-Outdoor exploration is an important aspect, supported by ICT toys such as outdoor music stations, remote group Bluetooth headphones, controllable toys and walkie-talkie sets.
+Outdoor exploration is an important aspect, supported by ICT toys such as outdoor music stations, remote group Bluetooth headphones, controllable toys, mini iPads and walkie-talkie sets.

 Children are introduced to coding language and skills in topic based scenarios.
 These include problem solving activities, the giving and writing of instructions for specific tasks and programs and the debugging simple errors.